Bluefinger/bevy_rand/tutorial/01-choosing-prng.md

 }
 ```

-By default, the plugin will instantiate a global `Entropy` entity (accessible via `GlobalEntropy`) with a random seed from OS sources.
-If you want to initialise the plugin and `GlobalEntropy` with a set seed or from a different source, use [`crate::prelude::EntropyPlugin::with_seed`] instead.
+By default, the plugin will instantiate a global `EntropySource` entity (accessible via `Single<&mut WyRand, With<GlobalRng>>`) with a random seed from OS sources.
+If you want to initialise the plugin and `GlobalRng` with a set seed or from a different source, use [`crate::prelude::EntropyPlugin::with_seed`] instead.

 ```rust
 use bevy_ecs::prelude::*;